Troubleshoot opening a blank screen when you double-click a file icon or file name in Excel

 To repair Office 2013, Office 2010, or Office 2007, follow the steps in the following Office website topic:

-Method 5: Turn off add-ins
+Option 8: Turn off add-ins

 Excel and COM add-in programs can also cause this problem.
 These two kinds of add-ins are located in different folders.
 For testing, disable and isolate the conflict by turning off each add-in one at a time.
 To do this, follow these steps:

-- In the Manage list at the bottom of the screen, select COM Add-Ins item, then select Go.
+- In the Manage list at the bottom of the screen, select COM Add-Ins item, and then select Go.